 Angie is part of Diabetes Voices and has gone to parliament for various campaign launches.
 “You feel you’re getting your voice right to the heart of things.
 It’s helped me to better engage my MP in the topic of diabetes education and its importance.”

 Angie is an advocate for diabetes education because she wasn’t offered it when she was diagnosed.
 “I saw a notice in my GP survey advertising a diabetes education course and spoke to a nurse about it.
 She said she didn’t think I’d find it useful as I knew a lot about diabetes already.
 That might have been true, but you can’t replicate the peer group experience that you have on diabetes education courses.
 You don’t have to speak, but someone might say something that hits a note with you.”

 I’ve always said that if my circumstances change and I can’t do as much volunteering, the group would be the last thing I stop helping with.
 The gratitude you receive and knowing you’re making a difference keeps you going.
 You don’t do it for the thanks but when someone really appreciates what you’re doing, you feel you don’t mind going out and doing it again.”

-If Angie's story has inspired you to get involved, take a look at our volunteering opportunities.
+If Angie's story has inspired you to get involved, please take a look at how you could volunteer with us.